A structural map of what organises you beneath adaptation

 Option 1 — Identity Blueprint (Report Only)

-A written interpretation of your core identity architecture, offering structural orientation and insight into long-term identity patterns.
+A written interpretation of your core identity structure, offering orientation into long-term patterns, capacities, sensitivities, distortions, and developmental themes.

 Best suited if: